lun0522/lighter/README.md

 with a sphere, which can have arbitrary center and radius.

-The window manager only tells us at each frame, whether the user is clicking on the screen, and the location of the click.
+The window manager only tells us at each frame, whether the user is clicking on the screen or not, and the location of the click.
 It does not tell us whether that is a single tap or a long press.
-Hence, **Rotation** analyzes those clicks across frames and make reactions, so that:
+Hence, **RotationManager** analyzes those clicks across frames and make reactions, so that:

 - For a single tap, no rotation happens.
 - For a long press, the object exactly follows the cursor.
 For example, if we press on the north pole of an earth model and move our finger, the north pole will always be under the finger as long as we keep pressing.
-- After a long press ends, the object will not stop rotation immediately, but turn to the inertial rotation state, and slow down gradually.
+- After a long press ends, the object will slow down gradually until it finally stops, or if a new long press begins.

 ## 1.7 Spline editor (spline)

 ![](https://docs.google.com/uc?id=1h8YQZsz9oaYMsfKG5GPtfoEGu4C37GBx)

 Splines are represented as a series of points on the spline.
-We implemented the algorithm to turn Bézier spline control points into spline points.
+We implemented an algorithm to turn Bézier spline control points into spline points.
 Other spline classes, such as **CatmullRomSpline**, do not need to implement this conversion, but convert their control points to Bézier spline control points, and reuse the